Gemma Galgani: Stigmata

 The physician Pietro Pfanner, who had known Galgani since her childhood, examined her stigmata.
-In his opinion, those were semblance of hysterical behaviour, and he suspected Gemma may have suffered from a form of neurosis.
-Pfanner examined Galgani and noted spots of blood on the palms of her hands but when he ordered the blood to be wiped away with a wet towel there was no wound.
+In his opinion, the marks were signs of hysterical behaviour, and he suspected Gemma may have suffered from a form of neurosis.
+Pfanner examined Galgani and noted spots of blood on the palms of her hands, but when he ordered the blood be wiped off with a wet towel, there was no wound.
 He concluded the phenomenon to be self-inflicted.
-On another occasion by Galgani's foster mother Cecilia Giannini observed a sewing needle on the floor next to her.
+On another occasion, Galgani's foster mother Cecilia Giannini observed a sewing needle on the floor next to her.

-The psychologist Donovan Rawcliffe claimed in a book published nearly 50 years after her death that her stigmata were caused by "self-inflicted wounds of a major hysteric."

 Reception

-Galgani was well known in the vicinity of Lucca before her death, especially to those in poverty.
-Opinions of her were divided.
-Some people admired her extraordinary virtues and referred to her as "the virgin of Lucca" out of pious respect and admiration.
-Others mocked her (including her younger sister, Angelina, who apparently used to make fun of Galgani during such experiences).
+Galgani was well-known in the vicinity of Lucca before her death, especially to those in poverty.
+Opinions of her were divided: some admired her extraordinary virtues and called her as “the virgin of Lucca” out of pious respect and admiration, while others mocked her.
+These included her younger sister, Angelina, who would make fun of Galgani during such experiences.